PSBP-Library/PSBP/README.md

 When dealing with code related concepts `Scala 3` is *implicit*, in other words, it is not explicitely mentioned any more.

-**Warning**

-The introduction of this courses is not *sound* *at all*.

-The core content of this course *is* sound in as far as the code that illustrates it is *type correct*.

 ## Problem domains

 There are a lot of problem domains we have few knowledge about.

 There are also a few problem domains we have lot of knowledge about.

-But what *is* the *essence* of a problem domain?
+But what is the *essence* of a problem domain?

-## Domain specific language (DSL) library
+## Domain specific language library (DSL)

-Writing a *domain specific language* library for a specific problem domain is one way to reveal the essence of that problem domain.
+Writing a *domain specific language* library, in what folllows simply referred to as a DSL, for a specific problem domain is one way to reveal the essence of that problem domain.

-Think of writing a domain specific language library as teaching about the essence of a specific problem domain to a *programming language compiler*.
+Think of writing a DSL as teaching the essence of a problem domain to a *programming language compiler*.

-You cannot fool a compiler!

 ## Specifications and implementations

-Ideally libraries strictly separates *specifications* from *implementations*.
+Ideally libraries strictly separate *specifications* from *implementations*.

 ## Specifications

-Specifying things in `Scala` is done by *classifying* them in *classes*, also known as *categorizing* them in *categories*.
+Specifying things is done by *classifying* them in *classes*, also known as *categorizing* them in *categories*.

-Specifications are `trait`'s.

-We almost exclusively limit ourselves to library specification `trait`'s that *declare* *higher kinded type classes*, typically *binary type constructor classes* and *unary type constructor classes*.
+We almost exclusively limit ourselves to specification `trait`'s that *declare* *higher kinded type* classes, typically *binary type constructor* classes and *unary type constructor* classes.

 ## Implementations

-Implementing a specified class is done by *giving* a *class instance*.
+Implementing a specified class is done by giving a class *instance*.

-Implementations are `given`'s.

-The library specification `given`'s *define* *higher kinded type class instances*, typically *binary type constructor class instances* and *unary type constructor class instances*.
+We almost exclusively limit ourselves to implementation `given`'s that *define* higher kinded type class instances, typically binary type constructor class instances and unary type constructor class instances.

 ## Programming problem domain

-The *programming problem domain* is a problem domain like any other one, so it makes sense to write a *domain specific language library for programming* in order to reveal the *essence of programming*.
+The *programming problem domain* is a problem domain like any other one, so it makes sense to write a *DSL for programming* in order to reveal the *essence of programming*.

-The course is based upon a `Scala` library, `PLP`, standing for, *program-level programming*.
+The course is based upon such a DSL, called `PLP`, standing for, *program-level programming*.

 ## Functional programming

 Functional programming is about the mutual recursive relation between *functions* and *expressions*.

-Functions can be defined in terms of expressions using *abstractions* obtaining functions with *function parameters* corresponding to *expression context bounds* of *expression templates*.
+A function can be defined in terms of an expression using *abstraction*.

+The obtained function has a *function parameter* corresponding to the *unbound name* of the expression.

-Expressions can be defined in terms of functions using *application* obtaining expressions by substituting argument expressions for function parameters and corresponding expression context bounds of expression templates.
+An expression can be defined in terms of a function using *application*.

+An expression is obtained by *binding* a *function argument expression* to the function parameter.

 ## The essence of functional programming